-- (a) Development must demonstrate that it achieves any recommendations for the area as detailed in Annexure B9-1. - (b) Development is to be compatible with the surrounding built form and urban development pattern by addressing the Statement of Significance outlined in Annexure B9-1. - (c) A Context and Streetscape Analysis is to be provided that identifies common elements and features of the area including: - (i) Topography and landscape; - (ii) Views to and from the site; - (iii) Significiant subdivision patterns, layout, front and side setbacks; - (iv) The type, siting, form, height, bulk, roofscape, scale, materials and details of adjoining or nearby contributory buildings; - (v) The interface between the public domain and building alignments and property boundaries; and - (vi) Colour schemes that have a hue and tonal relationship with traditional colour schemes. - (d) Contemporary design is encouraged and is to incorporate the elements and features as identified in the Context and Streetscape Analysis. - (e) New development is not to be designed as a copy or replica of other buildings in the area. - (f) Development must not include garages or car access to the front elevation of the development where these are not characteristic of the area. - (g) The removal of significant public domain features will only be considered if their retention in situ is not feasible and has been demonstrated in a Heritage Impact Statement. - (h) If significant public domain features are to be removed, they are to be replaced in one of the following ways: - (i) Detailed and made of materials to match the period and character of the street or park in which they are located; or - (ii) A contemporary interpretation of traditional elements.
+- (a) Development must demonstrate that it achieves any recommendations for the area as detailed in Annexure B9-1. - (b) Development is to be compatible with the surrounding built form and urban development pattern by addressing the Statement of Significance outlined in Annexure B9-1. - (c) A Context and Streetscape Analysis is to be provided that identifies common elements and features of the area including: - (i) Topography and landscape; - (ii) Views to and from the site; - (iii) Signficiant subdivision patterns, layout, front and side setbacks; - (iv) The type, siting, form, height, bulk, roofscape, scale, materials and details of adjoining or nearby contributory buildings; - (v) The interface between the public domain and building alignments and property boundaries; and - (vi) Colour schemes that have a hue and tonal relationship with traditional colour schemes. - (d) Contemporary design is encouraged and is to incorporate the elements and features as identified in the Context and Streetscape Analysis. - (e) New development is not to be designed as a copy or replica of other buildings in the area. - (f) Development must not include garages or car access to the front elevation of the development where these are not characteristic of the area. - (g) The removal of significant public domain features will only be considered if their retention in situ is not feasible and has been demonstrated in a Heritage Impact Statement. - (h) Building services including air conditioning units, satellite dishes and aerials are not to be visible from the streetscape. - (i) If significant public domain features are to be removed, they are to be replaced in one of the following ways: - (i) Detailed and made of materials to match the period and character of the street or park in which they are located; or - (ii) A contemporary interpretation of traditional elements.